felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 This project simulates a large omnichannel retailer serving the New York City metropolitan area between 2020–2024.
 Think of a NYC-focused version of **Target, Walmart, or Costco**.

-The goal is to demonstrate real-world SQL analytics workflows, including:
+The goal is to demonstrate FP&A-style revenue and profitability analytics using SQL + Tableau, including:

-- Core revenue & order trend analysis
+- 5-year revenue, order, and customer trend analysis
 - Month-over-month (MoM) revenue movement
 - New vs returning customer revenue behavior
 - Seasonal and holiday-driven demand patterns